-I am a graduate student at the University of Washington in the Bioengineering department.
-I received my Bachelor’s degree in Biomedical Engineering from the University of Rochester.
-I have previously worked at Fred Hutch and Juno Therapeutics, where I was involved in pancreatic cancer and T-cell therapy research.
-The gut microbiome is a fascinating area of study to me because of the extensive role it plays in regulating host health.
-This summer, I am interested in learning and applying computational biology and machine learning techniques to analyze data from studies done on the gut microbiome.
-My hobbies outside of research include running, hiking, diving, and spending time with family and friends.
+Sandra is a graduate of the University of Washington Bioengineering Department’s MSc program.
+She received her Bachelor’s degree in Biomedical Engineering from the University of Rochester.
+Previously, she worked at Fred Hutch and Juno Therapeutics, where she was involved in pancreatic cancer and T-cell therapy research.
+She is interested in the gut microbiome because of the extensive role it plays in regulating host health.
+In the summer of 2020, Sandra completed a project that involved learning computational biology and machine learning techniques to analyze data from studies done on the gut microbiome.
+Her hobbies outside of research include running, hiking, diving, and spending time with family and friends.
 Sandra now works at the Allen Institute for Cell Science.